Canadian Francophonie Scholarship Program 2027

 • Clinical training in pharmacy, medicine, and dentistry is excluded.

 • Candidates are selected by using a quota system for each recipient country.
-The quota approach allows recipient countries to define their priorities for training, as well as the level of training required for the development of their institutions.
+The quota approach allows recipient countries to define their priorities for training, as well as the level of training required for the development of their institutions, ensuring that the training aligns with the specific needs and goals of each country’s healthcare system.

 How to Apply for the Canadian Francophonie Scholarship Program (CFSP)?

 Please visit the official website link given at the end.
-However, there are important steps to avail the Canadian Francophonie Scholarship Program (CFSP):
+However, there are important steps to avail yourself of the Canadian Francophonie Scholarship Program (CFSP):

 • You need to prepare the following documents: